Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: THz UM-MIMO Systems

 \subsubsection{Dynamically-Connected Architecture}

-One disadvantage of the partially-connected architectures is the fixed circuit connections, which prevents adaptive and dynamic control \cite{archi11}.
-To improve the flexibility and degrees of freedom in designing the analog domain, a dynamically-connected HB architecture was reported in \cite{archi11, archi12, archi13, archi14}.
-Dynamically-connected architecture is given in Fig. \ref{HBfcfig} (c), where a switching network $W_s$ is added between the RF chains and the antenna elements \cite{archi11}, and the transmitted signal can now be rewritten as
+One disadvantage of the partially-connected architectures is the fixed circuit connection, which prevents adaptive and dynamic control \cite{archi11}.
+To improve the beam flexibility, a dynamically-connected HB architecture was reported in \cite{archi11, archi12, archi13, archi14}.
+As shown in Fig. \ref{HBfcfig} (c), a switching network $W_s$ is added between the RF chains and the antenna elements \cite{archi11}, and the transmit signal can be written as